 Exchange Control Information.
 Upon the sale of Shares acquired under the Plan or the receipt of any cash dividends paid on such Shares, you must repatriate the proceeds back to Russia within a reasonably short time after receipt of the proceeds.
 You may remit proceeds to your foreign currency account at an authorized bank in Russia.
 After the funds are initially received in Russia, they may be further remitted to a foreign bank subject to the following limitations: (i) the foreign account may be opened only for individuals; (ii) the foreign account may not be used for business activities and (iii) the Russian tax authorities must be given notice about the opening/closing of each foreign account within one month of the account opening/closing.

-The repatriation requirement does not apply to dividends paid on Shares issued upon vesting of the PRSUs.
+The repatriation requirement does not apply to dividends paid on Shares issued upon vesting of the PRSUs deposited directly into a foreign bank or brokerage account opened with a foreign bank located in Organisation for Economic Cooperation Development ("OECD") or Financial Action Task Force ("FATF") countries.
 You are strongly encouraged to contact your personal advisor to confirm the applicable Russian exchange control rules because significant penalties may apply in the case of non-compliance and because exchange control requirements may change.

 Foreign Asset / Account Reporting Information.
 As described above, Russian residents will be required to notify the Russian tax authorities within one month of opening or closing a foreign bank account or of changing any account details.
-Russian residents are also required to file reports of the transactions in their foreign bank accounts with the Russian tax authorities on an annual basis.
+Russian residents are also required to file reports of the beginning and ending balances in their foreign bank accounts with the Russian tax authorities on an annual basis.
 In addition, Russian residents are required to report any cash transactions with respect to foreign bank accounts to the Russian tax authorities.
 The tax authorities can require any supporting documents related to the transactions in a Russian resident's foreign bank account.